 I would have loved to have been Prince Charles’ Minister, but with Camilla!

 Thinking outside the box.
 Signature has all the infrastructure for weddings, usual and unusual.
-I took just one look at Eden and thought this is it, they have got it all, I don’t have to think of anything, I can just be with the couple.
-And as an architecture-mad person, I applaud Signature’s mission in restoring old buildings and giving them a new direction, a new lease of life.
-That’s just fabulous, couldn’t be better.
+I took just one look at the Garden of Eden and thought this is it, they have got it all, I don’t have to?think of anything, I can just be with the couple.
+And as an architecture-mad person, I applaud Signature?s mission in restoring old buildings and giving them a new direction, a new lease of life.
+That?s just fabulous, couldn’t be better.

 They all look superb.
-Eden is amazing, think rooftop view without parallel.
+The Garden of Eden is amazing, think rooftop view without parallel.
 James Street is so wonderfully grand, yet with gritty cast-iron pillars.
 Rainhill Hall is just beautiful, it’s Grade II listed, and when outdoor weddings get going there in the garden it’s going to be just magical.
-Plans for the Old Post Office in Preston look exciting, I’m waiting to see the brand new interior unfold itself.
-And these are the Up North hotels, there’s Cardiff and Belfast as well.
+Plans for the Old Post Office in Preston look exciting, I?m waiting to see the brand new interior unfold itself.
+And these are the Up North hotels, there?s Cardiff and Belfast as well.